 Lined with boutique shops, upscale restaurants and historic palaces, it remains one of the top Bucharest, Romania tourist attractions.

-In addition to Revolution Square and the Royal Palace, Calea Victoriei is also where visitors will find the Museum of Art Collections, the luxurious Athenee Palace Hilton Hotel and brilliant architecture, like the 19th century Palatul Stirbei and the Central University Library Carol I.
+In addition to Revolution Square and the Royal Palace, this is where you will find the Museum of Art Collections, the luxurious Athenee Palace Hilton Hotel and brilliant architecture, like the Palatul Stirbei and the Central University Library Carol I.

 #16 Visit the Biserica Kretzulescu Orthodox Church